 funders to help pay for a project?

 Absolutely!
-A good master plan will have clear and convincing budgets (capital and operational) that are grounded in reality and can be defended as both reasonable and feasible.
-Of course, pretty pictures add the sizzle that will inspire interest, but the hard work of program and operational planning is the substance that convinces potential donors that their donations are a good investment.
+A good master plan will have inspiring ideas and convincing illustrtions.
+As important, it will have clearly articulated budgets (capital and operational) that are grounded in reality and can be defended as both reasonable and feasible.
+Pretty pictures add the sizzle that will inspire interest, but the hard work of program and operational planning is the substance that convinces potential donors that their donations are a good investment.